All Episodes

 I told you that last week.

-They said he was just one rogue guy.
+They said he was this one rogue guy.

 Now you have two rogue guys.

-And that the really difficult tickle the Bernie Sanders campaign is in is if they fire these people or disavow their comments, they really kind of have to disavow the majority of the people that work for them.
+And the really difficult pickle the Bernie Sanders campaign is in is they fire these people or disavow their comments, they really kind of have to disavow the majority of the people that work for them.

 So it's a really difficult situation, and they're hoping that not one American legacy media reporter calls and asks for comment, which so far they have succeeded in that department.

-All right, we want to thank you once again for sharing uh all those under great undercover work you're doing.
+We want to thank you once again for sharing all this great undercover work you're doing.

 Unbelievable.

-I'll tell you who the stars of the day have been, and that is both Pat Sipollone and Jay Seculo, White House counsel and the president's personal attorney, Jay, um, both friends of the program.
+I'll tell you who the stars of the day have been, and that is both Pat Cipollone and Jay Seculo, White House counsel and the president's personal attorney, Jay, both friends of the program.

 And I just want to play some of them from today.